LadislavSopko/libvmm/README.md

 - Commit / Decommit of ram pages when luajit ask for ram

 Libvmm use page labeling in pages arena.
 For help to do it fast I use bit_array ported form code of Isaac Turner (url: https://github.com/noporpoise/BitArray/) I adapt it and port to windows just what I need.
-Using this method I have also full supporto for mmremap on windows.
+Using this method I have also full support for mmremap on windows.

 Platforms: